alecxszhang/alecxszhang/README.md

 ## About Me

 Hi!
 My name is Alec, I am an aspiring Data Scientist and Statistician with an interest in Finance, Machine Learning Algorithms and Sports Analytics!
 Below is an introduction to my work along with some of my projects.
-Feel free to contact me about these projects at my email: aleczhang2027@u.northwestern.edu or my [LinkedIn](www.linkedin.com/in/alec-zhang)
+My projects are build using either Python or R. Feel free to contact me about these projects at my email: aleczhang2027@u.northwestern.edu or my [LinkedIn](www.linkedin.com/in/alec-zhang)

 ### Technical Skills: Python, R, SQL, Tableau, Excel